urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch7.markdown

 to be encouraged.
 In any language actually spoken by actual humans, benign indolence soon rounds off any rough edges.

-Let's look at that decrement gate again:
+Let's look at that decrement twig again:

           |=  a=@
           =|  b=@